NileshGule/techtalks-azure-container-apps-demo/docs/deploy-producer-consumer.md

 ### Verify RabbitMQ Consumer Azure Container App using CLI

 The steps to verify the RabbitMQ Consumer Azure Container App are the same as the RabbitMQ Producer Azure Container App.
-Infact we can use the same command to verify the RabbitMQ Consumer Azure Container App which we saw in the output of the earlier command when we tried to verify the RabbitMQ Producer Azure Container App.
+In fact we can use the same command to verify the RabbitMQ Consumer Azure Container App which we saw in the output of the earlier command when we tried to verify the RabbitMQ Producer Azure Container App.

 ### Verify RabbitMQ Consumer Azure Container App using Azure Portal